Guide – The Power of Air Photo Coverage

 Empathic Archaeology: Building and Breaking Straw Men for Deeper Understanding

-“It’s like trying to psychoanalyse an imaginary alien in your mind, and hoping some of those wild ideas make sense out in the field”— A quote which beautifully encapsulates the challenge and creativity at the heart of empathic archaeology.
+“It’s like trying to psychoanalyse an imaginary alien in your mind, and hoping some of those wild ideas make sense out in the field”— A quote which beautifully encapsulates the challenge and creativity at the heart of Empathic Archaeology.
 It highlights the active imagination required to understand ancient peoples who may seem entirely foreign to us, and the constant process of refining or discarding our interpretations in response to new evidence.

 At first glance, the idea of psychoanalyzing an “imaginary alien” might sound outlandish, but it perfectly mirrors the approach many archaeologists must take when trying to understand ancient cultures.
 These cultures are far removed from our own in time, and often in social structure, belief systems, and material culture.
 To bridge the gap between the modern researcher and these ancient peoples, we must use a form of active imagination, thinking creatively about how they might have thought, felt, and acted.